Th3Alch3m1st/codingchallengestocard/README.md

 # Coding Challenge

 ## About the application
-On launch Application will try to fetch data using the default query “fruits”.
+On launch, Application will try to fetch the latest movies and the result will be shown as pagination.
 If requests fail due to internet connection or any other api related problem app will show an error UI along with a retry button.
+If api calls fail during pagination, app will show an error footer along with a retry button.

-Users can search new topics by typing on search view and the result will be shown as pagination load.
-Users can scroll to up to 500 images, due to api constraints (Free account - 500 image results).
+Users can search new movies by typing on search view and the result will be shown as pagination.
+Initial search view is loaded with the query word “action”.
 If the request fails during pagination, app will show a footer error screen along with a retry button.

 If no result is found during a search query, app will show an empty screen.

+Tapping on the movie card on both the latest movie and search screen app will open a detailed movie screen.

 App also have a caching mechanism implemented with retrofit.